singhst/nodejs-express-mysql-docker-backend-autostart/README.md

 4. `app/src/model/item.model.js` - dealing with database operations
 5. `app/config/db.js` - for database configurations

-`start.sh` - Bash Script to start the project at host startup.
-Change the path of `cd` if the project location is different. `cron` is used to .
+`start.sh` - Bash Script to start the project at host startup. `cron` is used to enable `start after reboot`.
+Change the path of `cd` if the project location is different.
 ([Reference1](https://www.baeldung.com/linux/run-script-on-startup), [Reference2](https://linuxconfig.org/how-to-run-script-on-startup-on-ubuntu-20-04-focal-fossa-server-desktop))

 ## Instructions on starting the project